How To Play Guitar Like Angus Young Of AC/DC

 This right here is the secret sauce in how to play guitar like Angus Young.
 He is what I call, a pentatonic wizard.
 He uses this scale to the hilt.
 And if you want to play like him, you will need to learn it also.
 It is a very common scale used for playing guitar solos.

-This box pattern scale (a sequence of notes in a specific order) has been used by all the best!
+Pentatonic box pattern scale (a sequence of notes in a specific order) has been used by all the best!
 Hendrix, Clapton, Page, and many, many more.
 If you are going to play like Angus or learn to understand how to do any of his solos, you will need to learn and master this box pattern.
 The minor pentatonic scale.

 4.)
 Learn to use double stops.

 Work on playing two strings at the same time and then work on bending them.
 This creates a very unique sound that is widely used in lead guitar playing.
 When working on this technique, you’ll be killing two birds with one stone (as they call it) because not only will you be mastering double stops, but you’ll also be mastering unison bends.
-Which is another common technique Angus uses.
+This is another common technique Angus uses.

 5.)
 Master vibrato.

 Here is a tricky one.
 You need to grab the note with your finger (doesn’t matter which one) everyone’s a bit different, and vibrate the string up and down.
 This gives the note a vocal-like effect.
 As if your actually singing with the guitar.
-Much like a singer’s, vocal chords vibrate.
+Much like a singer’s, vocal cords vibrate.

 6.)
 Think rhythm.

 I know it sounds weird but it’s true.
-You need to think rhythmic style solos.
+You need to think of rhythmic style solos.
 If you listen to Angus Young, this is how he plays.
 On some songs, he might be buzzing like a bee, but on songs like Shook Me All Night Long, Back in Black, Let There Be Rock, Highway To Hell, Dirty Deeds, and countless others, he has more of a rhythm to the solo.

 This comes from being creative with linking guitar licks together like a chain.
 Now whether he does this consciously or unconsciously it doesn’t matter, he creates a rhythm with his solos.
 Which makes him one of the best at what he does because of it.